hidayahhtaufik/gensyn-tutorial/README.md

 ## ⚠️ Disclaimer

-This is experimental testnet software.
-Provided "as-is" for users interested in helping develop the Gensyn Protocol.
+Experimental testnet software.
+Use at your own risk.

 ---

 ## 📜 License

-MIT License - Free to use, modify, and distribute!
+MIT License

 ---